grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 ## Prometheus as a remote write agent

 To use remote write in Prometheus 2.x, use the `--web.enable-remote-write-receiver ` flag.
-The k6 repo has some docker compose examples in the [`samples` directory](https://github.com/grafana/k6/tree/master/samples).
+The [xk6 extension](https://github.com/grafana/xk6-output-prometheus-remote) repository has some docker compose examples in the [example](https://github.com/grafana/xk6-output-prometheus-remote/tree/main/example) directory.
-For remote write storage options, refer to the [the Prometheus docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
+For remote write storage options, refer to the [Prometheus docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 ## Authentication